Which place is cheaper, Tallinn or Cesis?

 Let's take a look at the differences and similarities between Tallinn and Cesis.
 Then, you can decide for yourself which place is better for your next trip.

-Tallinn is becoming an appealing option for foodies.
+Visitors will find a budding food and restaurant scene in Tallinn.
 Food is affordable and hearty.
 Many dishes incorporate rye bread, pork, smoked fish, potatoes, or dairy products.
 You'll also find a lot of variation in dishes between seasons.

 Tallinn is a popular destination for visitors looking to party into the night.
 As it's grown in popularity with tourists, the city has put itself on the map as a top party destination in Eastern Europe.
 There's an active bar and club scene, but there are also art venues and other creative activities for everyone.